malcprentice/malcprentice.github.io/Project-ResearchPresentation.md

 * Remember to keep the URL (http addresses) of the talk and article

-## Step 4: Get your Presentation ready (9 slides minimum)
+## Step 4: Get your Presentation ready
-* I will share "Template for RR"
+* I will share the Template
 * Follow the template carefully.
+You can add slides, but do not delete.
 * I will review in class, but common mistakes are:
     * Titles: keywords, in title case, consistent format
     * Every body slide needs EITHER